Find Grad Schools

 64 Yearly Graduations

 George Mason University is the 5th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
 During the most recent year for which we have data, 64 people received their graduate certificate in educational/instructional technology from GMU.
-Of these students, 83% were women and 31% were members of underrepresented racial-ethnic groups.
+About 79% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #6